wwplato/wwplato.github.io/_pages/about.md

 Recent News
 -----
 * Jul, 2025.
+Wooseok and Junhyuk's paper "DISCLOSE the Neurodegeneration Dynamics: Individualized ODE Discovery for Alzheimer’s Disease Precision Medicine" has been selected for **Oral Presentation (top ~2.2%)** for MICCAI 2025.
+Congratulation!
+* Jul, 2025.
 My students Soojin and Hayoung won Excellence Award (우수상) and Encouragement Award (장려상) respectively from KSIIM Conference.
 Congrats!
 * Jul, 2025.
 I was awarded the **Best Editor Award** by *ICT Express*.
 * Jun, 2025.
 5 papers in total accepted to **MICCAI** 2025 from our group.
 Congratulation!